 6. Build and Test Your Product

 Build and thoroughly test your product.
-If it’s a physical product, then you’re testing to make sure it delivers what you promise and has high-quality features.
+When you have a physical product, test it to make sure it delivers what you promise and has high-quality features.
 If you sell something that breaks the first time your customer uses it, your reputation will tank.
-If you offer digital goods, then hire testers to ensure there are no bugs.
+When it comes to offering digital goods, hire testers to ensure there are no bugs.
 Customers need to know they can rely on your product to deliver consistently.

 7. Survey Your Target Audience